microcks/microcks.io/content/documentation/getting-started.md

 ## Quickstart

-The easiest way to get started is using [Docker Compose](https://docs.docker.com/compose/) to start the minimal requirements.
+The easiest way to get started is using [Docker Compose](https://docs.docker.com/compose/) to start with minimal requirements.
 Make sure you have [Docker installed](https://docs.docker.com/get-docker/) on your system.

 In your terminal issue the following commands: